 - Cross-region deployment

 A VPC cannot be deployed across regions.
 Therefore, if you want to deploy your application systems in different regions, you must create multiple VPCs.
-You can use Cloud Enterprise Network (CEN), Express Connect, or VPN Gateway to connect VPCs that are deployed in different regions.
+You can use VPC peering connections, Cloud Enterprise Network (CEN), and VPN gateways to connect VPCs that are deployed in different regions.

 If you want to isolate your service systems in the same region by using VPCs, you must create multiple VPCs.
 For example, you can use multiple VPCs to isolate the test environment from the production environment.
-You can use CEN, Express Connect, or VPN Gateway to connect VPCs that are deployed in the same region.
+You can also use VPC peering connections, CEN, and VPN gateways to connect VPCs deployed in the same region.

 - Cross-region deployment

 - When you use a VPC, we recommend that you deploy at least two vSwitches in different zones.
 This way, when one vSwitch is down, the other vSwitch in another zone can take over, which implements cross-zone disaster recovery.